Top

 St. Maarten offers a variety of accommodation options to suit every traveler’s preference and budget.

-Maho Beach, St. Maarten: Famous for its close-up views of low-flying airplanes landing at Princess Juliana International Airport, this beach offers a thrilling and unique experience for visitors,
+Maho Beach Maho Beach, St. Maarten: Famous for its close-up views of low-flying airplanes landing at Princess Juliana International Airport, this beach offers a thrilling and unique experience for visitors, with planes soaring just feet overhead as they descend onto the runway—it's a paradise for aviation geeks and adrenaline junkies alike.
+The beach itself has soft sand and crystal-clear waters, making it perfect for sunbathing or grabbing a cocktail at a nearby beach bar while watching the sky show.
+View

-Fort Louis, St. Martin: This historic 18th-century fort offers stunning panoramic views of Marigot Bay and the surrounding area, providing a glimpse into the island’s colonial past.
+Fort Louis Fort Louis, St. Martin: This historic 18th-century fort offers stunning panoramic views of Marigot Bay and the surrounding area, providing a glimpse into the island's colonial past.
+Originally built to protect the harbor's warehouses from pirates and invaders, the fort now stands as a scenic and cultural landmark.
+A short hike to the top rewards visitors with sweeping vistas and a peaceful spot to reflect on the island’s rich history.
+View

-Grand Case Beach, St. Martin: Renowned for its calm turquoise waters and gourmet dining, this charming beach is perfect for swimming, snorkeling, and savoring exquisite French-Caribbean cuisine.
+Grand Case Beach Grand Case Beach, St. Martin: Renowned for its calm turquoise waters and gourmet dining, this charming beach is perfect for swimming, snorkeling, and savoring exquisite French-Caribbean cuisine.
+Often considered the culinary capital of the island, Grand Case blends beachside relaxation with world-class flavors from its famous “lolos” and upscale restaurants.
+It’s the ideal spot to float in the sea by day and indulge in fresh lobster and fine wine by night.
+View

 You can find a few places that will help you through the airport in St. Maarten, but I’m going to be honest; it’s such a small airport that it isn’t worth the money.
 It took about 20 mins to get through immigration coming in, and I was there about 2 hours before my flight and had plenty of time.
 One thing I found odd was that we didn’t have to fill anything out for their customs; I just slid through with my passport.